 | Maintained by | Agentic AI Foundation + Google |

-The official Go SDK reached v1.0 in early 2026, formalizing a stability guarantee.
+The official Go SDK reached v1.0 in early 2026 and has since grown to v1.5.0 with rapid iteration — surging 50% in stars from 3,000 to 4,500 in six weeks.
 It’s maintained in collaboration with Google, whose Go team contributed a battle-tested JSON-RPC implementation originally built for gopls (the Go language server).

 What Works Well